POLICY NUMBER: CS – 027, Rev. 01

-As resources are not available to finance all capital project papers submitted, the Team will rank and prioritize the various capital projects with H(igh), M(edium) or L(ow) based on the City’s strategic objectives, project criticality and risk management.
+As resources are not available to finance all capital projects submitted, the Team will rank and prioritize the various capital projects with the use of a Prioritization Matrix (Appendix 3) that takes into account the City’s strategic objectives, project criticality, funding opportunities and risk management.
 A comment will be provided to substantiate or explain the rationale as to why a particular priority has been assigned to a respective project.

 The CAO, Director of Finance and Accounting & Budgeting Manager will have the responsibility for assigning internal sources of financing (reserves, tax levy etc.) and for recommending which projects should be debt financed.
 Input from the appropriate departmental staff will be taken into consideration.